sg2295/Sudoku-Solver/readme.md

 ### Heuristics TODO
-Two heuristics are used to make an educated
+Two heuristics are used to make an informed decision regarding which empty position to fill next.
+These are the **minimum-remaining-values** (MRV) and **degree** heuristics and are used for variable ordering.
 #### Minimum-remaining-values (MRV)  TODO
-Narrows down the most ideal positions to fill in first
+The minimum-remaining-values heuristic, also called the "most constrained variable" heuristic, picks the position (variable) with the fewest possible values.
+[2] It picks a variable that has the highest likelihood of resulting in failure soon, reducing the number of computations otherwise spent searching other variables first.
+By extent, if a variable has no possible values left then it would be selected and result in failure straight away.

 #### Degree  TODO

 Good for when we have a lot of possible candidates.

+#### OLD VERSION (REMOVE)
 Uses the **minimum-remaining-values** (MRV) heuristic, which picks the "most constrained variable" every time it makes a choice.
 In other words, it chooses the variable that is most likely to result in an invalid state.
 (Page 216-17)

 The algorithm works as follows: